raveintospace/DBZApp/README.md

 # DBZApp
 A custom SwiftUI project featuring a Dragon Ball Z database and card game.
 Built with MVVM architecture, Async/Await for concurrency, Core Data for persistence, and a focus on reusable components, smooth animations and interactivity.

-The user can explore the database with all the characters available or play with them in a card game.
+Users can explore a rich database of Dragon Ball Z characters or engage in an exciting card game.

 ##
 <p align="center">